splunk/public-o11y-docs/slo/create-slo.rst

 #.
 From the landing page of Splunk Observability Cloud, go to :strong:`Service Level Objectives (SLOs)`.
 #.
 Select :guilabel:`Create SLO`.
 #.
-Choose the service indicating system health for the SLO.
+Choose the service you want to use as the system health indicator for your SLO.

     .. list-table::
       :header-rows: 1